QCrBox/QCrBox/docs/how_to_guides/obtain_licenced_components.md

 Getting licensed components needed to build some containers
 ===========================================================
-Some of the dependencies of containers are not freely available.
-As such you need to add the necessary components yourself after an initial registering steps.
+Some container dependencies are not freely available.
+As such, you need to add the necessary components yourself after an initial registering steps.
 Here are the instruction for the currently supported components.

 ## CrysAlisPro
 Register in the CrysAlisPro forum [here](https://www.rigakuxrayforum.com/).
 Then get the executable here: TBD.